bldl/array-grouping-impl-tutorial/Modules/Module 2/Module2.md

 When viewing the specification, parts can be quite technical, and not entirely clear what the functionality is, or how one is supposed to implement said functionality in SpiderMonkey.

-Searchfox can be used for this.
-If there is some line of the specification that is inclear, or difficult to understand.
-Find a similar or exactly the same line in a previous function implemented in EcmaScript.
+Searchfox is used for this.
+If there is some line of the specification that is unclear, or difficult to understand.
+Find a similar, or exactly the same line in a previous function implemented.
 The source code of this function can then be viewed in Searchfox by searching for the function!

+There is usually parts of the specification that are quite similar when they are related to the same JavaScript builtin.
+It is therefore quite clever to start looking for a similar implementation on the same Object.
+In the case of _Array Grouping_, a similar function is `Array.prototype.filter`

+Viewing the codebase of SpiderMonkey this way is a lot more efficient than using built in IDE search methods, as all the functions of SpiderMonkey are indexed and searchable in Searchfox.

 ## Tasks 2.4:

 ### Find the implementation:

-In the task "Definition of functions" you where supposed to find the definition of it in EcmaScript.
+In the task "Definition of functions" you where supposed to find the definition of `IsCallable` in EcmaScript.
-Now find out what the implementation of the EcmaScript function `IsCallable()` is called in SpiderMonkey
+Now find out what the implementation of the EcmaScript function `isCallable` is called in SpiderMonkey

+TIP: Use Searchfox!

 # MAIN TASK